EltZ36/Celsius-to-Farenheit-conversion-/README.md

 # Celsius to Farenheit conversion
 Needs a console to show results.
+OOP version is a work in progress.